radu-matei/radu-matei.github.io/content/blog/kubernetes-e2e-kind-brigade.md

 author = "Radu Matei"
 categories = ["kubernetes", "brigade"] date = "2019-08-10"
+description = ""
-description = "How to set up end-to-end jobs in your cluster with Kind and Brigade" linktitle = "" title = "Running end-to-end tests on your Kubernetes cluster with Kind and Brigade" type = "post" featured = "kind-brigade.png" featuredpath = "/img/article-photos/kubernetes-e2e-kind-brigade/"
+linktitle = ""
+title = "Running end-to-end tests on your Kubernetes cluster with Kind and Brigade" type = "post" featured = "kind-brigade.png" featuredpath = "/img/article-photos/kubernetes-e2e-kind-brigade/" summary = "The goal of this article is to show you how to configure running Kind in a pod in Kubernetes, then abstract the configuration and automate it using Brigade." images = ["/img/article-photos/kubernetes-e2e-kind-brigade/kind-brigade.png"]
 +++

 # What is Kind?